 1. Most significantly, the suspension is not adjustable.
 Even modestly sporty bikes have adjustable preload and compression damping, and are criticised for lacking full adjustability.

 3. Finally, the forks are conventional, not upside down.
-This isn’t a big issue, but upside-down forks reduce unsprung weight and, alongside lightweight wheels, are a common feature of sportbikes since the early 2000s.
+This isn’t a big issue, but upside-down forks reduce unsprung weight and, alongside lightweight wheels, have been a common feature of sportbikes since the early 2000s.

 (Want more on all this?
 See our article that’s all about how motorcycle forks work explained simply for more background.)